 David is a Forensic Anthropologist and part time lecturer in crime scene science at Teesside University.
 His background is in archaeology having achieved a BSc

 Archaeology and MSc Forensic Archaeology and Crime Scene Science.
 David has currently submitted his PhD in Forensic Anthropology with a focus on 3D imaging techniques in the anthropological context, specifically traumatic lesions and animal gnawing on human bones.

 Without Portfolio: Bruce Webb-Ireland

 Bruce works for an oil company in North Yorkshire.
 He began studying archaeology while working in Dublin however moved back to England to complete his degree, achieving a BA in Archaeology with Leicester University in 2012.
 An exiled Geordie, Bruce has developed a passion for the heritage of our region.

 Without Portfolio: Mike Butler

 Mike was elected to the committee back in the mists of time and served as Treasurer until 2015.
-Mike brings a wealth of knowledge and experience to the committee and is currently one of the three TAS signatories.
-Mike is Director of Mining and Minerals at Jacobs
+Mike brings a wealth of knowledge and experience to the committee and is Director of Mining and Minerals at Jacobs.

 The Committee welcomes your feedback, questions, suggestions and news.